 Over the entire study period, the Nimar Plains exhibited the most significant absolute increase in chickpea area (227.92 thousand hectares) and production (433.71 thousand tonnes).
 Northern hill region of chhattisgarh most significant relative increase (445.55) Concurrently, the Chhattisgarh Plain showed the highest relative increase in area (877.40%) and production (1572.90%).
 In terms of productivity, the Kymore Plateau recorded the highest absolute increase at 6723.33 kg/ha, while the Northern Hill Region of Chhattisgarh showed the highest relative increase at (270.83%).
 Conversely, the Gird Region experienced the most notable absolute decline in both area (201.27 thousand hectares) and production (59.25 thousand tonnes), also showing the highest relative decline in area (52.14%) and production (15.85%).
 For productivity, the Satpura Plateau saw the largest absolute decline (1903.33 kg/ha), and the Vindhyan Plateau recorded the highest relative decline (73.15%).
 Similar result were reported by Srivastava et.at (2022)

-5.2: Analysis of Variability in Area, Production, and Productivity of Chick pea across Agro-Climatic Zones of Madhya Pradesh
+5.2: Analysis of Variability in Area, Production, and Productivity of Chick pea across Agro-Climatic Zones of Madhya Pradesh – where is 5.1?

 Across all periods examined, the Kymore Plateau consistently demonstrated the most stable agricultural performance, exhibiting the lowest coefficients of variance (CVs) for Area (6.53% pre-NFSM, 7.45% post-NFSM, 7.13% overall), Production (7.77% pre-NFSM, 9.75% post-NFSM, 9.78% overall), and Productivity (4.23% pre-NFSM, 5.88% post-NFSM, 6.66% overall).
-Conversely, the Jhabua hill zone was highly unstable pre-NFSM (Area 27.59%, Production 33.19%, Productivity 13.44%), while the Chhattisgarh Plains showed the highest fluctuations in Area (72.68% post-NFSM, 99.99% overall) and Production (86.35% post-NFSM, 121.23% overall) in the latter and overall periods.
+Conversely, the Jhabua Hill zone was highly unstable pre-NFSM (area - 27.59%, production - 33.19%, productivity - 13.44%), while the Chhattisgarh Plains showed the highest fluctuations in Area (72.68% post-NFSM, 99.99% overall) and Production (86.35% post-NFSM, 121.23% overall) in the latter and overall periods.
 The Satpura Plateau experienced the most significant instability in Productivity (22.05% post-NFSM, 25.92% overall) in the latter and overall periods, underscoring that the lowest CV signifies the most stable performance.
-Finding is in consonance with studies conducted by Srivastava et. al (2022)
+Finding is in consonance with studies conducted by Srivastava et. al (2022).

 Conclusion: